Allen & Unwin

-George Allen & Unwin is a British publishing company formed in 1911 when Sir Stanley Unwin purchased a controlling interest in George Allen & Co.
-It became one of the leading publishers of the twentieth century and established an Australian subsidiary in 1976.
+George Allen & Unwin is a British publishing company formed in 1914 after Sir Stanley Unwin purchased a controlling interest in George Allen & Co.
+It established an Australian subsidiary in 1976.
 In 1990 Allen & Unwin was sold to HarperCollins, and the Australian branch was the subject of a management buy-out.

 George Allen & Unwin in the UK

 George Allen & Sons was established in 1871 by George Allen, with the backing of John Ruskin, becoming George Allen & Co.
 Ltd. in 1911 when it merged with Swan Sonnenschein and then George Allen & Unwin on 4 August 1914 as a result of Stanley Unwin's purchase of a controlling interest.
 Frank Arthur Mumby and Frances Helena Swan Stallybrass, Unwin's son Rayner S. Unwin and his nephew Philip helped him to run the company, which published works by Bertrand Russell, Arthur Waley, Roald Dahl, Lancelot Hogben and Thor Heyerdahl.
 It became well known as J. R. R. Tolkien's publisher some time after publishing the popular children's fantasy novel The Hobbit in 1937, and its high fantasy sequel The Lord of the Rings novel in 1954–1955.
 Book series published by the firm in this period included the Muirhead Library of Philosophy and Unwin Books, a paperback imprint.

 Rayner Unwin retired at the end of 1985, and the firm was amalgamated in 1986 with Bell & Hyman to form Unwin Hyman Ltd., with Robin Hyman as chief executive.
 From this time "Allen & Unwin" continued only as the name of the Australian subsidiary of Unwin Hyman.
 Rayner Unwin returned for a while as part-time chairman of Unwin Hyman, retiring again at the end of 1988.
 It was over the objections of Rayner Unwin, the largest shareholder, that in 1990 Hyman sold the firm to HarperCollins.
 HarperCollins has since sold Unwin Hyman's academic book list to Routledge.